Kodutzu/BucherShot_Proj_ds/README.md

 My friend and I built this game as a school project.
 It’s a two-player game with strategic decision-making!

 ## About the Game
-This is my best programming project to date, completed in 2 days! \n There’s also a Settings.json file for easy customization.
+This is my best programming project to date, completed in 2 days!
+There’s also a Settings.json file for easy customization.

 ## Features